 If your company is struck off with the Registro Público de Panamá, we are able to assist with the restoration process.

 In Panama a company is Suspended after 3 years of non-payment of Government fees the company can be Reactivated.

-After some time has passed off the company being Suspended, the Registry will Dissolve the company.
+After the 3 years has passed the company is Suspended and the Registry will Dissolve the company.
 A Dissolved Panama company can be Restored.

 Once the Panama company is suspended, neither the company nor any directors or shareholders may carry on any business or in any way deal with the assets or the affairs of the company.

 When a company is struck off the register, it does not affect the liability of any of its members, directors or officers.